11. Measure performance

 - compare data across multiple government services

-You’ll have started early measurement activity during Discovery with your user research dashboard.
+You’ll have started early measurement activity during Discovery stage with your user research dashboard.

-You will need to consider how you’ll measure your service in more detail as you enter Alpha.
+You will need to consider how you’ll measure your service in more detail as you enter Alpha stage.
 By the end of Alpha you should have:

 - explored the data that is already available for an existing service, where it is kept and how you might access and use it, and also shared your own insights